denimandsteel/vdw/events/_posts/2016-05-14-red_academy.md

 dayOfWeek: Sun
 dayOfMonth: May 14
 title: "RED Academy"
 description: "Come by and check out our campus!
 You can experience the user-centric design process we teach.
 You can also see our student portfolios or have your own portfolio reviewed to learn about your options for a career in tech.
 RED Academy is a technology and design school.
 We offer full and part-time programs in UX (User Experience) Design as well as UI (User Interface) Design.
-We also have programs in Digital Marketing, Web and Application Development.
-We are at West Broadway and Granville between the Blenz and McDonalds.
+We also have programs in Digital Marketing, Web and Application Development.<br> <br> We are at West Broadway and Granville between the Blenz and McDonalds.
 There will be student volunteers in the lobby to lead you upstairs."
 startTime:
 endTime:
 type: Open Studios